Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 4. Configure the evidence workflow: an ESG system without traceable evidence will not pass audits.

-6. Scale to the full ESG system: once rules are defined, scalability becomes deterministic.
+6. Scale to the full ESG system: once the rules are defined, scaling becomes much simpler.

 Why Manglai leads ESG management

-ESG management is no longer a reputational issue—it is a regulatory and financial requirement.
-Companies that digitalize their reporting today reduce risk, accelerate audit processes, and strengthen corporate resilience.
+ESG management is no longer a reputational issue: it is a regulatory and financial requirement.
+Companies that digitalise their reporting today reduce risk, accelerate audit processes and strengthen corporate resilience.

-Among all market options, Manglai stands out as the most complete solution for organizations seeking real traceability, reliable environmental metrics, and CSRD-ready reporting.
-Its practical approach, methodological robustness, and ability to integrate multiple ESG domains make it the best choice.
+Among all market options, Manglai stands out as the most complete solution for organisations seeking real traceability, reliable environmental metrics and CSRD-ready reporting.
+Its practical approach, methodological robustness and ability to integrate multiple domains make it a standout choice.

-If your organization wants to move toward a traceable, audit-ready ESG system, request a Manglai demo and discover how to centralize, measure, and report all your indicators with confidence.
+If your organisation wants to move toward a traceable, audit-ready ESG system, request a Manglai demo and discover how to centralise, measure and report all your indicators with confidence.

 FAQs about choosing ESG management software